kstep/scheme.lua/README.md

      I don't plan to implement it in near future, as the Scheme dialect is easily extensible with Lua code.
 You can always write your own syntax structure in Lua and plug it into Scheme land.

+   * A huge number of number types available in Scheme (no pun intended).

+     Scheme supports exact and inexact numbers, as well as integers, reals, complex numbers etc. Lua only has floats (or integers, depending on compilation flags).
+I try to parse most simple number literals in Scheme sources, but all numbers end up as simple Lua numbers, and it's unlikely to change in near future as implementing it in Lua will be very cumbersome and slow.
+So don't expect great precision from your "exact" numbers.
+You were warned!

    * A lot of Scheme forms, I will implement at some point (except for things which are too difficult or impossible to do in Lua).